thealanjason/alumet-insight/docs/how-to-use.md

 <img src="../images/time-series-zoom.png" width="800">

-And all subplots will be synced with the same time window:
+Then all subplots will be synced with the same time window:

 <img src="../images/time-series-zoomed.png" width="800">